 Current management strategies for insect-borne prokaryote-associated diseases are mainly based on uprooting symptomatic or infected plants and using pesticides to reduce the number of insect vectors.
 However, although some Grapevine Yellows (GY), Huanglongbing (HLB), and Lethal Yellowing (LY) insect vectors in tropical and subtropical regions have been identified, their seasonal trend is still not clear.
 Information on biotype susceptibility and genetic determinants of resistance is currently inaccurate or even completely lacking.
+The study of these trends, the biotype susceptibility and genetic determinants were studied by the project.

 Integrated Pest Management